-NATV2012 Community Administration and HR Practices 42.0 Hours Students examine Human Resource Management (HRM) practices, community and organizational structures, and administrative initiatives in Western and Aboriginal workplaces.
+NATV2012 Community Administration and Human Resource Practices 42.0 Hours Students examine Human Resource Management (HRM) practices, community and organizational structures, and administrative initiatives in Western and Aboriginal workplaces.

-NATV2013 Community Growth and Program Development 42.0 Hours In this course, students define community from an Aboriginal perspective.
-Students examine program and planning methodologies for effective implementation of Aboriginal community-based programs.
+NATV2013 Community Growth and Program Development 42.0 Hours In this course, students explore community from an Aboriginal perspective.
+Students investigate community growth and program planning in order to develop Aboriginal community-based programs.

-NATV2014 Aboriginal Treaties, Rights and Laws 42.0 Hours In this course, students examine the evolution of Aboriginal treaties and rights in Canada and their legal implications.
+NATV2014 Aboriginal Treaties, Rights and Laws 42.0 Hours This course examines the historical evolution of Aboriginal treaties and rights.
+Students examine individual Aboriginal treaties and their implications.
 Students interpret and analyze treaties in a historical and modern context.